-The winter holiday season is a very busy time of year at the Victoria International Airport.
-If travel is in your plans, here are a few tips to help ensure your plans run smoothly.
+The winter holiday season is a busy time of year at the Victoria International Airport.
+If travel is in your plans, here are some tips to help ensure your plans run smoothly.

 Before you leave home, please remember:

 - Airlines may be strictly enforcing baggage limitations.
 Please check with your airline to confirm your flight and verify that your luggage is within the size and weight restrictions for both carry-on and checked baggage.
-Baggage fees may be applicable and collected upon check-in.
+Baggage fees may be applicable and collected upon check-in or at the gate.